jaca8602/skayn-ai/README.md

 ## 📄 License

-MIT License - Built with ❤️ for the Goose AI ecosystem
+MIT License - Built with ❤️ for the Goose ecosystem

 ---